aspirin2d/bucket/README.md

 - Upload a local file *or* paste a Video URL; the harness automatically sets `origin_url` when no file is present.
 Swap the default FPS/origin ID fields to match your source material before POSTing to `/api/clips`.
+- Attach an optional **Animation File (.bin)** to send a companion rig/pose binary.
+When present, each clip stores a trimmed `animation_url` that shares the same asset ID as the clip video for easy correlation.
+- Prefer the **Animation URL** field when the `.bin` already lives elsewhere;
+  the backend downloads it automatically whenever no animation file is sent.

 ## POST /api/clips example